aztfmod/terraform-azurerm-caf-keyvault/README.md

   description = "(Required) Resource group of the public IP to be created"
 }
 ```

 Sample:

 ```hcl
 rg = "myrg"
 ```

 ## tags
-(Required) Map of tags for the deployment
+(Required) Map of tags for the deployment.

 ```hcl
 variable "tags" {
   description = "(Required) map of tags for the deployment" }
 ```
 Example

 ```hcl
 tags = {
     environment     = "DEV"